haskins-guitars/linuxcnc-configs/axiom-ar8-elite/readme.md

 ## TODO

-- Servo alarm inputs to `joint.N.amp-fault-in`
+- Map servo alarm inputs to `joint.N.amp-fault-in`.
+- Use servo encoder feedback to do something other than warn on excess error.

 ## MESA I/O